ericmatthys/grunt-changelog/README.md

 ```

 #### Custom Formatting
-In this example, custom formatting is used to create a simple changelog with the list of features and fixes.
+In these examples, custom formatting is used to create a simple changelog with the list of features and fixes.

 ```js
 grunt.initConfig({